noahnewberger/Bikeshare-DC/README.md

 Capstone Project for Data Science Certificate Program at Georgetown University School of Continuing Studies.

-Our Objective is to forecast demand of DC Capital Bikeshare for Summer/Fall 2018.
+Our goal is to forecast demand of DC Capital Bikeshare for Summer/Fall 2018.